fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 >Wearable technology is often used to monitor a user's health.

-If we move to the specialized/scientific Literature, the definition of wearable device is more rigorous.
+Moving to the specialized/scientific Literature, the definition of wearable device is more rigorous.
 I personally like the following definition [Gao _et al_]:

 >(Wearable devices are) Devices that can be worn or mated with human skin to continuously and closely monitor an individual's activities, without interrupting or limiting the user's motions.

-I find it very appropriate because there is no uncertainty, no confusion, and also because the last statement adds a nice touch ("without interrupting or limiting the user's motions"): if you cannot move, you are not wearing the device, you are simply attached to it.
+I find it very appropriate because there is little uncertainty, no confusion, and also because the last statement adds a nice touch ("without interrupting or limiting the user's motions"): if you cannot move, you are not wearing the device, you are simply attached to it.

 On the other hand, when defining WMDs (often referred to as healthcare wearable devices, or wearable technology in healthcare) I find the definition in the specialized/scientific Literature often diluted in a long list of subsets and applications [Lee _et al_].
-Moreover, there is still confusion between what is health-related and what is instead individually clinically relevant.
+Moreover, there is still confusion between what is health-related and what is individually clinically relevant, instead.

 In this post, I will try to provide a (allegedly) technical, concise, operational definition of what a WMD is, or at least what I personally think a WMD is.